Jorstors/Read-Unread/README.md

 - **token.json**: Stores the OAuth2 access and refresh tokens, used to authenticate API requests.
 - **unread.csv**: Output file where the script saves the list of unread emails.
 - **requirements.txt**: Lists the Python packages required to run the project.
-- **.gitignore**: Specifies the files to ignore in version control (e.g., credentials and token files).

 ## Features